alexbecker/exact-bgc/Readme.md

-exact-bcg
+exact-bgc
 =========

 This library is designed for computing the stable representation decompositions of the cohomology groups H^i(PConf_n(C)) of the pure braid groups.
 Calculations I have performed so far are located in results/.

-All content in this repository is licensed under the Apache c2.0 license.
+All content in this repository is licensed under the Apache v2.0 license.

 To compile the library, run the following commands: